Naming conventions

-Naming conventions in Malaysia are very different from the states.
+Naming conventions in Malaysia are very different from the States.
 Most muslims do not use hereditary names.
 Instead, the father’s name is the child’s last name.
 Ahmad the son of Hasan is named Ahmad Hasan, or Ahmad bin Hasan, the bin meaning “son of”.
 Because of the different systems, you will have a bit of trouble when you register the birth of your child in both countries.
 If you give your child your hereditary name, then if you are Hasan Smith, your son Ahmad’s full name in Malaysia would be Ahmad Smith Hasan Smith.
 Fine in the US, odd in Malaysia.
 On the other hand, if you do as I have done and abandon your hereditary name, you would simply put “Ahmad” as his name, and in Malaysia your son would be Ahmad Hasan Smith.
 His son would be Salih Ahmad.
 The Smith hereditary name will end with you.

 Fine in Malaysia, but when you go to the US embassy, they will insist that your son’s name is just “Ahmad”, because the Malaysian birth cert calls the two fields “name” and “father’s name” instead of “given name” and “surname”.
 Confused yet?
-It is really just a matter of convention, but I have had to submit three affidavits so far to clarify this point for my three kids, and I’ll be doing it one more time in about two weeks for Munirah.
+It is really just a matter of convention, but I have had to submit three affidavits so far to clarify this point for my three kids, and I’ll be doing it one more time in about two weeks for KakUda.
 You would think the US Consul in Malaysia would be a little more aware of Malaysian custom.
 A hint for those about to go through it; “It’s the same damn thing” is not an acceptable explanation on your affidavit.

 It’s interesting to note, by the way, that a small number of Malays with Arab ancestry, the entire Chinese population, the Sikhs and other minorities here do use family names.
 When these folks are identified in the news, their father’s name is never mentioned.
 The famous lawyer Karpal Singh, for example, must be officially named Karpal Singh Mohinder Singh (or whatever his father’s first name is).
 But he is simply referred to as Karpal Singh.
 Nobody gets confused.
 I guess Malaysia is just way ahead of the US when it comes to multiculturalism.